stormpath/stormpath-documentation/readme.md

 This will iterate through every language and generate the Product Guide for that language.

+**Note:** This command has an additional `-W` flag that converts all warnings into errors.
+This means that the build stops at the first warning.

 ### Viewing the Docs

 Once you are finished generating the docs, you can view them with the following command: